• Skip to primary navigation

 This cake is moist and will stick the pan if you don’t

-Make sure the butter and sour cream are at room temperature.
+Make sure the butter and cream cheese are at room temperature.

 If you try to mix them cold, the batter will be very hard to mix.